Stem Cell Therapy is Going to the Dogs!

 University Union, Ballroom Room 1

-The Sacramento State STEM Scholars Lecture Series welcomes Dr. Richard Vulliet, professor at UC Davis’ School of Veterinary Medicine.
-His talk titled "Stem Cell Therapy is Going to the Dogs!" will address current research of translational applications from canine to human patients.
+The Sacramento State STEM Public Lecture Series welcomes Dr. Richard Vulliet, professor at UC Davis’ School of Veterinary Medicine.
+His talk titled "Stem Cell Therapy is Going to the Dogs!" will address his current research focused on canine stem cell therapy.

 Utilizing dog patients can help speed the investigation of novel therapies that may translate into technologies and treatments that apply to human diseases.
 Diseases being tested for response to stem cell therapy include degenerative myelopathy (a canine form of human familial ALS), dilated cardiomyopathy, idiopathic pulmonary fibrosis, and early onset Parkinson’s disease.
 In pilot dogs, these widely disparate diseases all appear to benefit from stem cell therapy, suggesting that the cells may work through multiple therapeutic mechanisms.
 If therapeutic benefit is proven, a dog patient can be so much more than “a human patient’s best friend.”